magnuscar/FluAdaptation/README.md

 5. Statistical analysis of surveillance data (/surveillance_analysis/)
 6. Sensitvity analyses (/sensitivity_analyses/)

  Folder 1 contains the .xml file to repeat the phylogenetic analysis, this file also contains the sequence alignment.
 Folder 4 contains more detailed instructions on how to set up the shiny app for interactive heatmaps and on how to generate customized heatmaps.
+Additional data is stored in the [data folder](data/) which consists of one folder with input data and one folder of results of the modelling procedures that are time intensive to produce.

 -----